Skip to content

 2021

-The new 111,000 sq.ft. gateway building to Ontario Tech University’s north Oshawa campus building exemplifies the successful collocation of several previously disparate program elements into one cohesive and consolidated facility.
+The new 111,000-square-foot gateway building to Ontario Tech University’s north Oshawa campus exemplifies the successful collocation of several previously disparate program elements into one cohesive facility.

-By its nature, a successful student space is one that fosters, attracts, and expresses the heart of its student community.
-Ontario Tech University’s Shawenjigewining Hall is no exception.
-A purpose-built space designed to encourage lively student interaction, the new hub is a dynamic mixed-use gateway to the North Oshawa campus.
-Intended as a “sticky building” (i.e., supporting students to ‘stick’ around), its program and design encourage the university community to use the building’s many amenities, to study, and to enjoy the social spaces.
-The building sets the framework for a well-connected, walkable campus, and contributes to a more robust student community.
+By its nature, a successful student space is one that fosters and reflects the heart of its community, and Ontario Tech’s Shawenjigewining Hall is no exception.
+Purpose-built to encourage lively interaction, the new hub acts as a dynamic mixed-use gateway and a true “sticky building”—a place programmed and designed to encourage students to stay, study, and enjoy its social spaces.
+The building supports a walkable, well-connected campus and strengthens the sense of community.

 A joint venture with Montgomery Sisam Architects.